 This homemade Cannoli Cake is a moist layer cake with all the classic cannoli flavors you love!

-A light cinnamon cake with delicious ricotta and mascarpone cheese cannoli filling is a delicious treat ideal for special occasions and the dessert table.
-With a coating of mini chocolate chips and cute mini cannoli on top, this is going to be your most popular dessert cake!
+A light cinnamon cake with delicious ricotta and mascarpone cheese cannoli filling is a delicious treat that is ideal for special occasions and the dessert table.
+With a coating of mini chocolate chips and, mini cannoli on top, this will be your most popular dessert cake!

 Why you'll love this recipe

-Traditional Sicilian cannoli are filled with sweetened whipped ricotta.
-Usual additions are chocolate, cinnamon, candied fruit or orange zest.
-For extra creaminess which you'll love, the cannoli cream frosting also uses mascarpone.
+- Traditional flavors – Typically, Sicilian cannoli are filled with sweetened whipped ricotta cannoli filling.
+Usual additions are chocolate, cinnamon, candied fruit, or orange zest.
+The cannoli cake frosting also uses mascarpone for extra creaminess, which you’ll love.

-Don't be scared off by the length.
-This Cannoli cake recipe, like my Chocolate Cake with caramel and my Raspberry Torte, has a few steps but just follow my instructions carefully for complete success!
+- Step-by-step instructions – Don’t be scared off by the length.
+This Cannoli cake recipe, like my Chocolate Cake with caramel and my Raspberry Torte, has a few steps, but follow my instructions carefully for complete success!

 Ingredients for Cake

-Firstly the cake must be baked and cooled before assembly of this dessert.
+Firstly, the cake must be baked and cooled before assembling this dessert.

-This layers for this Cannoli Cake are rather light and definitely moist.
+The layers in this Cannoli Cake recipe are rather light and wonderfully moist.
 The ingredients make all the difference.
-You'll find all the usual cake ingredients here but some may require an explanation.
+You’ll find all the usual cake ingredients here, but some may require an explanation.

-- buttermilk combined with baking soda creates air to give your cake good volume and tenderness
+- Buttermilk – easily available at the grocery store.
+Combined with baking soda, this creates air to give your cake good volume and tenderness.

 Instructions for cake

-Preheat oven to 350ºF/180ºC and grease two 8-inch round deep cake pans and line the base with non stick paper then flour the sides.
+Preheat oven to 350ºF/180ºC and grease two 8-inch (20 cm) round deep cake pans and line the base with non-stick paper, then flour the sides.

-- Whisk or sift together flours, baking powder, cinnamon, baking soda and salt.
+Whisk or sift together two flours, baking powder, cinnamon, baking soda, and salt.
+Set aside.

-- Add eggs one at a time followed by vanilla.
+Beat butter, sugar, and oil.
+Add eggs one at a time, followed by vanilla.

-Hint: To test if a cake is done, uses your senses.
-Smell it.
+Hint: To test if a cake is done, use your senses.
 The smell of baked cake should fill the kitchen.
-Look at it.
-It should be golden brown.
-Feel the top.
+Look to see if it’s golden brown.
+Now feel the top.
 It should feel springy.
-Finally push a skewer into the cake.
-If it comes out clean, it's done.
+Finally, push a skewer into the cake.
+If it comes out clean, it’s done.

 Ingredients for frosting and assembly

-- Ricotta cheese - use only full fat ricotta cheese.
-This recipe is not a low fat cake.
-It's a special occasion cake which deserves using full fat, quality ingredients.
+- Ricotta cheese – Use only full-fat ricotta cheese.
+This recipe is not a low-fat cake.
+It’s a special occasion cake that deserves to use full-fat, quality ingredients.

-- Mascarpone cheese - this is a thick creamy Italian cheese that is found in many supermarkets.
-If you can't find it, you could substitute cream cheese though the flavor will be different.
+- Mascarpone cheese is a thick, creamy Italian cheese found in many supermarkets.
+You could substitute cream cheese if you can’t find it, though the flavor will differ.

-- Powdered sugar - Also known as icing sugar or confectioners sugar, it dissolves and blends quickly and easily into the ricotta cheese.
+- Powdered sugar – Also known as icing sugar or confectioners sugar, powdered sugar dissolves and blends quickly and easily into the ricotta cheese.

 - Orange - You'll only need the orange zest.
 Reserve the orange for juice or cut it up for a fruit salad.

-- Dark rum - I like to use rum but if you'd rather have an alcohol free cake, use orange juice.
+- Dark rum – I like to use rum.
+However, if you’d rather have an alcohol-free cake, use orange juice.

 - Cinnamon - powdered cinnamon is the perfect sweet spice to complement the cannoli cream filling.

-- Cannoli shells - these are optional but add to the appeal of the cake.
+- Cannoli shells – These are optional but add to the cake’s appeal.
+If you can’t purchase them at the grocery store, make homemade cannoli shells using my recipe.
 Fill them with reserved cannoli filling.

-- Chocolate Chips - mini chocolate chips are complete adornment of this Cannoli cake.
+- Chocolate Chips – Mini chocolate chips add the finishing touch to this Cannoli cake.

 Instructions for frosting and more

-- Combine ½ cup powdered sugar with dark rum.
+Combine powdered sugar with dark rum.
 Stir to dissolve sugar.

 Instructions for assembly

-Spread the rest of the cream all over the cannoli cake and decorate with chocolate chips and filled cannoli shells.
+Spread the remaining filling all over the assembled cake and decorate it with chocolate chips and filled cannoli shells.

 Storage

-Cannoli Cake with keep in the fridge for 3-4 days.
-The cake will dry out in the fridge so be sure to cover it well with plastic wrap or store in an airtight container.
+Cannoli Cake will keep in the fridge for 3-4 days.
+The cake will dry out in the fridge, so be sure to cover it well with plastic wrap or store it in an airtight container.

-Be sure to follow these important points for success of this Cannoli Cake.
+Be sure to follow these important points for the success of this Cannoli Cake.

-- Use whole milk ricotta cheese and if it's not as dry and crumbly as indicated in the photo, you MUST to strain it overnight.
+- Use whole milk ricotta cheese, and if it’s not as dry and crumbly as indicated in the photo, you MUST strain it overnight.

 - Cannoli shells are optional but nice and can be purchased at good Italian food stores or online.

 - Have ingredients at cool room temperature.
-This will ensure the butter creams well and the eggs incorporate thoroughly.
+This will ensure the butter will whip up fluffy and white, and the eggs will incorporate thoroughly.

-- If measuring the flour with cups, stir the flour first then spoon into the cup so that it is not overpacked.
+- If measuring the flour with cups, stir it first, then spoon it into the cup so it is not overpacked.

 FAQ

-This recipe uses icing similar to cannoli filling consisting of full fat ricotta cheese, orange zest, cinnamon and sugar.
+This recipe uses frosting that is similar to cannoli filling, consisting of full-fat ricotta cheese, orange zest, cinnamon, and sugar.
 I like to add mascarpone cheese to the filling for extra creaminess.

-If you want a completely smooth exterior, you may use Italian meringue buttercream to finish the Cannoli Cake after filling the cake layers with cannoli cream filling.
+If you want a completely smooth exterior, you can frost it with Italian meringue buttercream instead of the filling.

-This recipe for Cannoli Cake uses rum which adds flavor and moisture.
-However, if you prefer a non-alcoholic cake substitute fresh orange juice for the rum.
+This recipe for Cannoli Cake uses rum, which adds flavor and moisture.
+However, if you prefer a non-alcoholic cake, substitute fresh orange juice with the rum.

 Related recipes